• Home

 Bio

-I majored in teaching students with emotional disabilities and my minor was elementary education from Central Michigan University.
-I have worked in a variety of areas in special education, including children and adolescents with emotional and behavioral disabilities and autism.
+I taught special education for many years and have a PhD in educational leadership from Florida State University.
+For my undergraduate degree, I majored in teaching students with emotional disabilities and minored in elementary education at Central Michigan University.
+I have worked in a variety of special education areas, including children and adolescents with emotional and behavioral disabilities and autism.

 Most of my work has been in the area of learning disabilities.
-My M.Ed is in teaching Learning Disabilities from the University of North Florida.
+I received my M.Ed. in teaching Learning Disabilities from the University of North Florida.
 I also earned credentials in developmental disabilities from UNF.
-Later I received certification in gifted education from the University of South Florida.
+Later, I received certification in gifted education from the University of South Florida.

-I left teaching, in part, due to my frustration with the school reforms that plague public schools and which are designed to privatize education.
+I left teaching, in part, because I was frustrated with the school reforms that plague public schools and are designed to privatize education.

-I was an adjunct instructor in special education at the University of Memphis until deciding to write full time.
+I taught as an instructor in special education at the University of Memphis until deciding to do research and write full-time.

-I have authored two books and co-authored the most recent book with Diane Ravitch, which I consider an honor.
+I have authored two books and co-authored another with Diane Ravitch, which I consider an honor.

 EdSpeak and Doubletalk: A Glossary to Decipher Hypocrisy and Save Public Schooling (Teachers College Press, 2019)